ibm-cloud-docs/containers/cs_storage.md

 The NFS file storage and block storage that backs the PV is clustered by IBM in order to provide high availability for your data.
 The storage classes describe the types of storage offerings available and define aspects such as the data retention policy, size in gigabytes, and IOPS when you create your PV.

 **Note**: Block storage is a `ReadWriteOnce` access mode device.
-You can be mount it to only one pod on one worker node in the cluster at a time.
+You can mount it to only one pod on one worker node in the cluster at a time.
 NFS file storage is a `ReadWriteMany` access mode, so you can mount it to multiple pods across workers within the cluster.

 Before you begin:
 - If you have a firewall, [allow egress access](cs_firewall.html#pvc) for the IBM Cloud infrastructure (SoftLayer) IP ranges of the locations that your clusters are in so that you can create PVCs.